ngOfficeUIFabric/ng-officeuifabric/docs/guides/CODING.md

 ### Scope

 Anything specifying the place of the commit change.
-This is not always required and can be left blank, but in those causes leave an empty parents `()`.
+This is not always required and can be left blank, but in those cases leave an empty parents `()`.

 ### Subject